-Masters level intern available for Pro-Bono counseling services.
-Thursdays ONLY
+Masters level interns available for Pro-Bono counseling services.

 Call 523.5319 for appointments and more information.

 Brett Hampton earned his Master’s Degree in Social Work at Eastern Washington University in 2007.
 Brett has a non-judgmental, compassionate and empathetic approach to therapy that enables him to work successfully with children, teenagers and adults.
 Brett is an excellent listener, and can help individuals, families, and couples in feeling comfortable with making positive changes in life.
 He seeks to understand and shows compassion with his clients.
 Brett provides therapy with a strong emphasis on Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Solution Focused Therapy and Play Therapy.
 Brett welcomes the opportunity to work with you, earn your trust, and help you achieve a healthier life.
 Brett addresses these common areas of therapy and more: Depression, Interpersonal Relationships, Couples therapy, Self-esteem, Anxiety, Attention Deficit Hyperactive Disorder (ADHD), ODD Oppositional Defiant Disorder, Bipolar Disorder, and Borderline Personality Disorder.
 Brett is trained as a Love-and-Logic facilitator, he helps parents gain more insight and techniques to make parenting more fun and enjoyable.
 Brett also works with the Idaho Lives Project as a Sources of Strength trainer to help educate people about suicide prevention.